ethsteel/pm/Templates/EIP-Complexity-Assessment.md

 Modifies pre-existing system contracts

 - 0. No modifications to pre-existing system contracts are introduced.
-- 3. At least one pre-existing system contract is modified, which would involve irregular state transition or a similary complex transition methodology.
+- 3. At least one pre-existing system contract is modified, which would involve irregular state transition or a similarly complex transition methodology.

 #### Added opcodes